rkeiii/aws-mfa-v2/README.md

 # Contribution Guidelines

-I look forward to accepting more contributions on this project.
+I look forward to accepting more contributions to this project.
 The requirements are very simple right now:

 - Format the code with Black
 - Submit a PR

-# Release Proccess
+# Release Process

 The current release process is: